mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 ```

+### DOI availability check
+-[ ] make the original repository "doi_deptest_doidev" private
+-[ ] check that the repository doi/doi_deptest_doidev is still public and available

+### Cleanup
+-[ ] delete all sub-directories in the doi and doiprep on the dev server
+-[ ] delete the doi_deptest_doidev repository via the dev GIN page
+-[ ]  delete any potential DOI forks via the dev GIN page

 ### Set up the gin client to work with the development server

 - use the appropriate gin.dev.g-node.org settings, values below are exemplary